drduh/YubiKey-Guide/README.md

 - different email addresses for different languages
 - different email addresses for professional versus personal but please see alternative reason below for not tying these addresses together
-- anonymized email addresses for different git providers
+- anonymized email addresses for different Git providers

 An alternative would be to have distinct keys but you would then require multiple YubiKeys, as each can only hold a single Subkey for each type (Signing, Encryption, Authentication).
 Nevertheless, there can be good reasons to have multiple YubiKeys: